What are barbiturates?

 Barbs, barbies, blue bullets, blue devils, gorillas, nembies, pink ladies, red devils, sleepers, Amytal, Sodium Amytal, Soneryl, Seconal and Tuinal

-Barbiturates are synthetic drugs which used to be regularly prescribed for anxiety, depression and insomnia.
-They have now almost entirely been replaced by benzodiazepines.
+Barbiturates are synthetic drugs which used to be regularly prescribed for anxiety, depression and insomnia in pill form.
+They have now almost entirely been replaced by benzodiazepines and nonbenzodiazepines (“Z-drugs”).
 This was partly due to their ability to cause dependence and also because of the small difference between a normal dose and an overdose.

 Barbiturates used to be a regular feature of the UK drugs scene but because there is very little prescribing and no illicitly made varieties, little is seen of them these days.